charlotteaashley/typo-design-template/_posts/2021-11-18-the-analysis-of-gq-typography.md

 ![The GQ September 2021 Edition shows more sans-serif typefaces as cover lines. ](../uploads/weeknd-gq.jpeg)

-The more recent edition of the GQ magazine shows all cover lines being sans-serif typefaces which fit the theme with the consistent use of all the cover lines being the same.
-However, this edition above shows a lot to be of a *'heavy weight'* which depicts the boldness and
+The more recent edition of the GQ magazine shows all cover lines being of sans-serif typefaces which fit the theme with the consistent use of all the cover lines being the same.
+However, this edition above shows the majority of the cover line text to be of a *'heavy weight'* which depicts the boldness and grabs the attention of the readers by teasing what is inside.
+The '*condensed'* style of the main title cover lines make the cover look tightly compact.